ISI-TechKnAcq/techknacq-core/README.md

 where this graph is a triangle with three vertices
 ###dockeyname
 The index.json file for metadata information of each document
+###Pagerankfile

-###Pagerankfile:  A graph.net format representation for citation network, and the pagerank score is associated with each document node.
+A graph.net format representation for citation network, and the pagerank score is associated with each document node.
 An example of pagerank file can be found here:  \Data\ReadingListInputExample

+###Filterfile

-###Filterfile: It is a comma separate file that contains the document key and a binary value
+It is a comma separate file that contains the document key and a binary value

 ##Output format